Portuguese Communist Party: Reaction to the 2022 invasion of Ukraine

+Decline in the 2020s

+At the 2022 legislative election, the party suffered its worst defeat ever, returning just six MPs, the first time the party finished with fewer than ten seats.
+The party was further reduced to four seats at the 2024 legislative election, and three at the 2025 legislative election.

 Ideology and principles

 The PCP considers itself the vanguard of the Portuguese proletariat.
 It supports Marxism–Leninism and proletarian internationalism.
-Unlike its counteparts in Spain, France and Italy, the PCP resisted reformist trends and rejected Eurocommunism.
+Unlike its counterparts in Spain, France and Italy, the PCP resisted reformist trends and rejected Eurocommunism.
 The party is considered to be one of the most orthodox communist parties in Western Europe.
 The PCP calls for ‘the dissolution of European economic and monetary union’, large-scale renationalisation of strategic economic sector including banks and utilities and the renegotiation of public debt.
 One of the critical issues for the PCP is welfare state - the party presents itself as the guardian of the "April values", stating that one of the promises of the Carnation Revolution was a thriving welfare state, which did not materialize.

 Its discourse is described as 'strongly nationalistic' given its absolute opposition to the EU and globalization.
 The party is supportive of the Soviet Union and upholds its legacy while rejecting liberal democracy.
 It supported the unsuccessful August Coup and attributes the collapse of the USSR to Gorbachev, arguing that his policies such as perestroika had betrayed socialism.
 The PCP proposes "advanced democracy" as an "embyronic socialist stage" and an alternative to liberal democracy, which would include political freedoms such as rights to expression and vote, democratic elections and "participatory and direct democracy"; notable characteristics of liberal democracy such as multi-party politics are excluded.
 At the same time, the PCP removed all mentions of "dictatorship of the proletariat" from its documents and programs, and became the first communist party in Western Europe to do so; regarding this decision, the party stated:

 The dictatorship of the proletariat is a regime more democratic than the most democratic of bourgeois democracies.
 However, the expression dictatorship used now in Portugal after fifty years of a fascist dictatorship, in the very particular situation that we are going through, does not facilitate the comprehension of the policy of the Party, nor aid in the realization of its objectives.

 Alongside upholding its "proletarian vanguard role", its official goals are: